Your Contract with Us

 38. Service Level Agreements

-Subject to clause 37, if a Service or a Plan includes a Service Level Agreement (SLA):
+If a Service or a Plan includes a Service Level Agreement (SLA):

 (a) we are only liable for the remedy or rebate specified by the SLA (if any); and

 (b) subject to the express terms of the SLA, our liability for breach of the SLA is limited to such remedy or rebate; and

 (c) you agree we are not liable for any failure, for any reason, to supply the Services in accordance with the SLA.